-Summary: While at Lexmark, I worked on a number of products.
-Some of these saw the light of day and some did not.
+While at Lexmark, I worked on several different products.
+Some of these saw the light of day, and some did not.
 Mobile Print is one project that made it out the door.
 The goal of this project was to give the mobile user more power in their pocket to scan to and print from the cloud, determine how a user might need to interact with the printer, consider proximity sensing, and give the app an overall UX facelift.
-There were several minor concepts (scan adjustments, print page range, and image previews to name a few) that could have made this app gold, but developmental limitations (such as schedule) prevented many of them from being implemented.
-Note: While I wasn't the only designer to work on it, I was the person responsible for the formalization of its ux design, building the prototypes, and creating the storyboards.
+Several minor concepts (scan adjustments, print page range, and image previews, to name a few) could have made this app gold.
+Still, developmental limitations (such as schedule) prevented many of them from being implemented.
+Note: While I wasn't the only designer to work on, I was responsible for formalizing its UX design, building the prototypes, and creating the storyboards.
 The app has continued to be iterated upon since I have left Lexmark.

 Looking at the original app:

 he screens above are from the original application.
 It was a UX nightmare, but when something works, people will often overlook all of the awkward UX.
 The main problem was that this app often didn't work.
 Knowing that we had a lot of work ahead of us, the mobile UX team began the research phase.
 We reached out to the product owners and the previous developers to understand what they knew, initially, when building the app.
 We probed for more information regarding what we could remove, fix, and add to the experience to make this application sing.

 After discussing the ins and outs with the previous team, we broke down the current app to understand the workflow to figure out what seemed extraneous, bad, or right.
 Not having a direct line to existing users, we relied on reviews of the app on the app stores (iOS and Android), Google searches, competitive research, and marketing's feedback they had heard from the field.